Nevada knows what it’s doing, California may not, and Texas hits the sweet spot when it comes to hotel reviews.

 |Hawaii (4.54)||Washington D.C.
 (2.77)|

 |Nevada (4.27)||Virginia (3.10)|

 |Oklahoma (4.23)||Mississippi (3.45)|

 |Alabama (4.13)||New Mexico (3.68)|

 A good place to start looking for insights is to zero in on the top 10 states by average rating.
 Here, we see some expected and some not-so-expected results.
-Hawaii’s hotels are basking in the warm, sunny glow of a chart-topping 4.54 star rating, while Oklahoma & Idaho tie at a surprising 3rd place, each with a 4.23 rating.
+Hawaii’s hotels are basking in the warm, sunny glow of a chart-topping 4.54-star rating, while Oklahoma & Idaho tie at a surprising 3rd place, each with a 4.23-star rating.

-Looking at the bottom 10 states, DC and VA come in at the very depressing averages of 2.77 and 3.10, respectively.
-This is way outside the norm, which could hint that something is off with the hotel industry in this area.
-It also hints at opportunity, though.
-If hotels aren’t meeting customer expectations in this area, then there’s clearly a market need.
+Looking at the bottom 10 states, D.C. and VA come in at the very depressing averages of 2.77 and 3.10, respectively.
+This average is way outside the norm, which could hint that something is off with the hotel industry in this area.
+It also hints at an opportunity, though.
+If hotels aren’t meeting customer expectations in this area, then there’s a clear market need.
 Larger hotel franchises may want to consider what they can do to leapfrog their competition here.

 Populated States Have More Reviews